Schanaya Barrows she/her

 Christopher Brusberg is a regional lighting designer based in NYC who is passionate about Opera, Dance, and New Theatrical Work, including how the intersection of design and storytelling can influence the relationships between art, the viewer, and the artist.
 Chris is happy to return for his seventh show with Company One.
 He has designed for the following companies: Opera Lafayette (DC/NYC), Annapolis Opera (Resident Designer), Tri-Cities Opera, Syracuse Opera, EMERGE125 (Resident Designer), BANDPoteir, Lyric Stage Company of Boston, Arrow Rock Lyceum, The Cherry Arts Space, New Repertory Theatre, NYU Steinhardt, and Boston Conservatory.
 Christopher holds a MFA from the University of Maryland and is a proud member of USA829.
 For upcoming design work, check out: Website: www.ctblighting.com, Instagram: @ctblighting

-Anna Drummond they/she
+Anna Drummond they/them

 Tory Bullock he/him